bertmelis/VitoWiFi/README.md

 ## Prerequisites
 - Platformio or Arduino for ESP8266
 - a (DIY) serial optocoupler to connect your ESP8266 to your Viessmann boiler
-- As this is an implementation of the P300 (aka VS2) protocol, your boiler must be compatible with this protocol.
+- As this is an implementation of the P300 (aka VS2) and KW protocol, your boiler must be compatible with these protocols.

 ## Usage
-See [usage](https://github.com/bertmelis/VitoWifi/blob/master/USAGE.md) for more details or explore the examples.
-A working example using Homie and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
+A working example using [Homie](https://github.com/marvinroger/homie-esp8266) and my [WifiPrinter](https://github.com/bertmelis/WifiPrinter) can be found on my [Github page](https://github.com/bertmelis/homie-boiler).
+Look into the examples to explore the functionality.

+See [USAGE](USAGE.md) for a more in detail explenation or look directly into the [REFERENCE](REFERENCE.md).

 ## TO DO
-- improve reliability
-- add transformation functions for returned values
-- ~~communication is really slow.
-After initializing, it is quite fast however.
-Maybe I could reset the connection after every TX/RX.~~ Done!
+- improve/implement error handling
+- integrate missing datapoint types and rearrange

 ## HISTORY
 I was using the original openv/vcontrold code from wikispaces on a Raspberry Pi V1.
 However, this setup was a bit overkill: such a powerful device doing only serial communication at 4800 baud.
 So I wanted to optimise this situation.